rafaelmarques7/OiiChat-private-chat-app/PrivateChatApp.md

   * NodeJs, Express and Socket.IO for the backend
   * MongoDb for the database
 * Unique features:
-  * Messages are encrypted, on the client side, using a user provided encryption key (we will just call these rooms' *passwords*)
+  * Messages are encrypted, on the client side, using a user provided encryption key (we will just call these rooms *passwords*)
 * Other features:
   * Real time chat
   * Public (not encrypted) and Private (encrypted) rooms